 The main selling point for the frame is probably its low weight.
 While the product page claims 66g for the frame and hardware with 5″ arms, my scale read 75g—Pyro Drone is probably excluding the flight controller and camera mounting hardware in their published weight.
 I like the nubbins that stick out from the arms to protect the motor bells from taking a direct hit in a crash; they have a minimal but functional design.
 I don’t really understand how the SMA holder is intended to be used without placing a component in a way that would easily break.
 Overall, more component mounting options would improve its versatility.

 I’d call the build quality of the FLOSS 2 “good”, but just a bit short of “excellent”.
 Other frames are offering chamfered edges that reduce their sharpness, but the FLOSS 2’s carbon is cut square.
 We also have an ugly side to our top plate where carbon flaked away from the holes in the drilling process.
 (The opposite side looks great, so you can still build a nice-looking frame.)
+Update: The FLOSS 2 now ships with a different top plate design that appears to mitigate the flaking problem.

 For this build, we’re continuing to take the Wizard X220 and transform it into a purebred racing machine through a series of upgrades.
 This is one of the reasons we liked the FLOSS 2’s layout: moving the components in the Wizard to a tower frame could be a much bigger challenge.
 Our FLOSS 2 build is really more of a transplant, but here’s the component list: